-- P We all, like sheep, have gone astray; - and the Lord has laid on Him the iniquity of us all. - P Almighty and most merciful God, give us grace so to contemplate the Passion of our Lord that we may find in it the forgiveness of our sins; through Jesus Christ, your Son, our Lord. - C Amen.
+- P We all, like sheep, have gone astray; - C and the Lord has laid on Him the iniquity of us all. - Almighty and most merciful God, give us grace so to contemplate the Passion of our Lord that we may find in it the forgiveness of our sins; through Jesus Christ, your Son, our Lord.
+C Amen.

-The Congregation is seated

-The Office of Tenebrae

-Hymn of Preparation: 440 "Jesus, I Will Ponder Now"

-The Passion of Our Lord Jesus Christ Drawn From the Four Gospels-Part V: Calvary

-The First Reading

-"And He was numbered with the transgressors"

-450 "O Sacred Head, Now Wounded" (1-4)

-(The first candle is extinguished)

-The Second Reading

-"What I have written, I have written"

-450 "O Sacred Head, Now Wounded" (5-7)

-(The second candle is extinguished)

-The Third Reading

-"Truly, I say to you, today you will be with Me in Paradise"

-448 "O Darkest Woe" (1-2)

-(The third candle is extinguished)

-The Fourth Reading

-"Father, into Your hands I commend My spirit"

-448 "O Darkest Woe" (3-4)

-(The fourth candle is extinguished)

-The Fifth Reading

-"They shall look on Him whom they pierced"

-448 "O Darkest Woe" (5-7)

-(The fifth candle is extinguished)

-The Sixth Reading

-"The body of Jesus is wrapped in linen cloths"

-456 "Were You There" (1-2)

-(The sixth candle is extinguished)

-The Seventh Reading

-"They sealed a stone and set a watch"

-456 "Were You There" (3-4)

-(The seventh candle is extinguished leaving the chancel area in darkness with the Christ candle as its only light)

-The Sermon: "He Was Pierced for Our Transgressions"

-The Congregation stands

-The Bidding Prayer

-At the last petition, the pastor will say, "Lord, remember us in Your kingdom and teach us to pray..." and all will pray The Lord's Prayer together.

-The Congregation is seated

-Hymn of Contemplation: 451 "Stricken, Smitten, and Afflicted"

-The Reading of Isaiah 52:13-53:12

-The Response to the Reading:
+The Congregation is seated The Office of Tenebrae Hymn of Preparation: 440 "Jesus, I Will Ponder Now" The Passion of Our Lord Jesus Christ According to St. John The First Reading John 18:1-11 (Betrayal and Arrest of Jesus) 450 "O Sacred Head, Now Wounded" (1-4) (The first candle is extinguished) The Second ReadingJohn 18:12-27 (Jesus before the High Priest and the Denial of Peter)450 "O Sacred Head, Now Wounded" (5-7)(The second candle is extinguished) The Third Reading John 18:28-40 (Jesus before Pilate) 448 "O Darkest Woe" (1-2) (The third candle is extinguished) The Fourth Reading John 19:1-16a (Jesus Prepared for Crucifixion) 448 "O Darkest Woe" (3-4) (The fourth candle is extinguished) The Fifth Reading John 19:16b-24 (The Crucifixion of Jesus) 448 "O Darkest Woe" (5-7) (The fifth candle is extinguished) The Sixth Reading John 19:25-30 (Jesus' Mother and His Death) 456 "Were You There" (1-2) (The sixth candle is extinguished) The Seventh Reading John 19:31-42 (Jesus' Side Is Pierced) 456 "Were You There" (3-4) (The seventh candle is extinguished leaving the chancel area in darkness with the Christ candle as its only light) The Sermon The Congregation stands The Bidding Prayer A Let us pray ...
+P ... through Jesus Christ, our Lord.
+C Amen.
+At the last petition, the pastor will say, "Lord, remember us in Your kingdom and teach us to pray ..." and all will pray The Lord's Prayer together.
+The Congregation is seated Hymn of Contemplation: 451 "Stricken, Smitten, and Afflicted" The Reading of Isaiah 52:13-53:12 The Response to the Reading:

-- P What have you to say in response to this, dear friends? - It is true, He was pierced for our transgressions.
+- P What have you to say in response to this, dear friends? - C It is true, He was pierced for our transgressions.
 He paid our punishment and died the death we deserved.
 But, He is our Savior and by His Holy Cross we have been redeemed. - P You are right.
 Your salvation is found in these words: "O dire dread, God's Son is dead!"
 (At the word "dead," the strepitus is sounded and the Christ candle is extinguished and removed from the sanctuary leaving it in complete darkness.
 A brief silence is observed to allow all to meditate upon the suffering and death of the Lord Jesus Christ.
 After the silence, the Christ candle is re-lit and returned to its place on the altar.
 The congregation departs the sanctuary in silence with confident hope and eager expectation of the Resurrection.
 Those who wish to remain and meditate upon our Lord's Passion may do so for as long as they like.)
 Soli Deo Gloria!